explodinggradients/ragas/docs/getstarted/testset_generation.md

 <img src="../_static/imgs/testset_output.png" alt="test-outputs" width="800" height="600" />
 </p>

 Now you have a synthetic test set ready for evaluation, which contains `question` and `ground_truth`.

-As shown in the first figure you can now use these questions as input to your RAG pipeline to get `contexts` and `answer`.
-You can then evaluate your RAG pipeline using any metrics of your choice.
+Next you can input these into your RAG to collect `contexts` and `answers` and evaluate your RAG pipeline using any metrics of your choice.
+Let's do a simple example using llama-index here.
+Check the [prepare your evaluation data](./prepare_data.ipynb) to know how.